rondlite/reaction-docs/website/versioned_docs/version-v1.9.0/media.md

 ## MediaUploader

 The `MediaUploader` component provides a button and dropzone for uploading and inserting `Media` files and records.
-When image files are dropped or selected, it uploads them all to the Reaction server and then inserts them into the `Media` FileCollection.
+When image files are dropped or selected, it uploads them all to the demand server and then inserts them into the `Media` FileCollection.

 ### Props